What’s in your hall closet? Can you accurately answer this question? Really?

 5. Organize board games with office supplies.

-Instead of only looking for bins and baskets in the organization area of the store, search in office supply areas or the bathroom storage aisle.
+Instead of only looking for bins and baskets in the organization area of the store, a great organizational tip is to search in office supply section or the bathroom storage aisle, too.
 The perfect resolution for an organization problem may be where you normally wouldn’t look.
 For example, these document folders ended up being the best storage solution for board games and puzzles.

 Small office storage bins keep tiny pieces within reach while these mini file folders were practically made for Monopoly money.

-An organized closet in a home can be the first step to keeping the rest of the home in order.
-When you have an orderly and attractive storage area, it may inspire you to keep up with your scheduled chores.
-Also, having a closet where everything is in its proper place and easy to find can get other family members inspired to declutter, too.
+An organized hall closet can be the first step to keeping the rest of your home in order.
+When you have an orderly and attractive storage space that organizes everything you need, it may inspire you to keep up with your scheduled chores, and get other family members inspired to declutter, too–making it a win-win all around.